-It may feel like the destiny of your loan application rests entirely in the hands of the lenders.
-But there’s lots you can do (or rather try not to do) before you apply for a loan to increase your chance of being accepted.
+It may feel like the destiny of yourrests entirely in the hands of the lenders.
+But there’s lots you can do (or rather try not to do) before you apply to increase your chance of being accepted.
 Here are a few ways to maximise your chances.

 take different approaches to risk.
 Some are happy to accept applicants with lower credit scores by simply raising the annual percentage rate (APR) offered.
 Others won’t accept applicants who don't meet their own (specific) set of criteria.